 Sulabh has built and maintains 2489 toilets in slums across major urban areas.
 Additionally, it runs a concerted WASH campaign in 310 slums.
 It has trained 12099 women in WASH related activities in slums of Delhi alone.
 These women play a pivotal role in raising awareness and driving change.

 Sulabh has 190 biogas plants installed in public toilet complexes in India and five in Kabul, Afghanistan.
 It is a special system in which human excreta from the Sulabh public toilets goes through the biogas digester.
 When decomposition takes place, it produces biogas which can also be used as manure.
 In this type of biogas digester, human excreta is fully recycled.

 Sulabh has built 19603 toilets blocks covering 6241 schools across India.
 Its school intervention programmes are designed to promote girls right to education and this has resulted in a remarkable improvement in school enrolment and attendance of girls.

 GENDER IN WASH

 Sulabh has always stressed in adopting a gender-inclusive approach in its intervention programmes with a specific focus on girl students.
 It has set up Sulabh Sanitation Club, which is a child-centred and girls-led global movement of children and young people engaged in bringing about positive social transformation in schools by empowering girls.
-So far 64 clubs in 12 states of India, six in Nepal and Bhutan and one in South Africa have been set up.
-About 6,500 school children in more than 200 schools have been trained in school sanitation and hygiene education and menstrual health.
+So far 174 clubs in 20 states of India, six in Nepal and Bhutan and one in South Africa have been set up.
+About 12,300 school children in more than 800 schools have been trained in school sanitation and hygiene education and menstrual hygiene management.